OWF/owf2014/pages/en/cfp/index.md

 * Student Demo Cup
 * Video Games

-### Experiment
+### EXPERIMENT

-Experiment is there to share with the general public the interest of Free and Open Source software in their day-to-day life.
+EXPERIMENT is there to share with the general public the interest of Free and Open Source software in their day-to-day life.
 How it helps them regain their privacy and control their personal data.
 These two days will present how one may benefit from open content and freely shared knowledge (Open Street Map, Wikipedia, OKFN, Open Food Facts, Framasoft, Etalab… ).
 It will also exhibit and demonstrate connected objects (aka Internet of Things), 3D printers, drones, etc.

 * KidExperiment
 * OpenData for Citizen (Open Street Map, Wikipedia, Open Food Fact, OKFN...)